Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 14.20.08 UTC
+- WIB: Minggu, 15 September 2024 15.28.43 UTC
-- WITA: Minggu, 15 September 2024 15.20.08 UTC
+- WITA: Minggu, 15 September 2024 16.28.43 UTC
-- WIT: Minggu, 15 September 2024 16.20.08 UTC
+- WIT: Minggu, 15 September 2024 17.28.43 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational